-Yet in the movies, the leading men repeatedly treated these most desirable women with appalling disdain.
+Yet in the movies, the leading men repeatedly treated those most desirable with appalling disdain.

 And as always, such behavior was portrayed as amusing and totally acceptable.

 This means that Hollywood actresses also share the blame.
-Yes, these women were usually exploited.
+Yes, these women were usually abused in some way by the men of Hollywood.
 But in their private lives, they also behaved with unrepentant immorality.